johnrichardrinehart/ci-pillars/README.md

       4. Disk I/O metrics (available space, IOPS, etc.)
       5. network ingress/egress
       6. unused CPU
-   2. CI execution environments or jobs should work to instrument the PID tree for their jobs to emit metrics related to per-PID resource usage;
+   3. CI execution environments or jobs should work to instrument the PID tree for their jobs to emit metrics related to per-PID resource usage;
-   3. CI logs should be visible within the CI UI but also centrally ingested (helps with cases like finding all jobs which failed in some specific, identifiable way);
+   4. CI logs should be visible within the CI UI but also centrally ingested (helps with cases like finding all jobs which failed in some specific, identifiable way);
 * Flexible
-   1. CI systems should easily provide support for execution environments which correspond to the host platforms used by developers and target platforms associated with the runtime environment of the developed software (where these platforms may be changing in time);
+   1. CI systems should easily provide support for execution environments which correspond to the build platforms used by developers and host platforms associated with the runtime environment of the developed software (where these platforms may be changing in time);
    2. CI systems should provide first-class support for rolling out execution